cameronwtaylor/job-scraper/README.md

 ![Airbyte GitLab departments connection](/images/airbyte_gitlab_departments_connection.png)
 5. Create a connection between the jobs source and the destination
 ![Airbyte GitLab jobs connection](/images/airbyte_gitlab_jobs_connection.png)
-6. Retrieve the connection ID for each connection by looking at UUID in the URL of the connection `http://localhost:8000/workspaces/53dbc046-08cd-4a4a-b980-370a9c56833e/connections/b503b849-189e-47eb-b684-fdbe1221cd4c/status`
+6. Retrieve the connection ID for each connection by looking at the UUID in the URL of the connection `http://localhost:8000/workspaces/53dbc046-08cd-4a4a-b980-370a9c56833e/connections/b503b849-189e-47eb-b684-fdbe1221cd4c/status`
 7. Load the connection IDs into `scrapers/github_scraper.py` in the `sync_gitlab_departments` and `sync_gitlab_jobs` Dagster ops